 Mnangagwa suffers yet another diplomatic blow

-THE United States government has poured cold water on President Emmerson Mnangagwa's claim that he held a crucial meeting with President Joe Biden last month to discuss ways of removing sanctions against Harare.
+THE United States government has poured cold water on President Emmerson Mnangagwa (pictured)'s claim that he held a crucial meeting with President Joe Biden last month to discuss ways of removing sanctions against Harare.

 Harare and Washington have had a tumultuous relationship since 2001, when the global power enacted the Zimbabwe Democracy and Economic Recovery Act (Zdera) to punish the ruling party for alleged human rights violations, electoral fraud and corruption.